 Within our urban environment, we seek the most private seating position possible, where at times, achieving precious seclusion is a tricky proposition, when there are windows everywhere, and extending the boundary's height isn't feasible.
 Yet, no such conundrum exists in this cinematic roof terrace, 16 floors above the Thames Barrier.
 The sofas face west to soak up great sunsets and immerse in the capital's most expansive cityscape elevation, where London cable cars traverse O2's iconic silhouette in a highly entertaining, surreal perspective.

 We all agree the view is everything, invariably influencing where we choose to live, and inspiring our favourite holiday destinations.
 When designing an outdoor space, we discover panoramic potential in each unique site by combining perceptive observation to determine seating orientations.
 Naturally, there's an inherent polarity between the views in a small Islington garden compared to a city roof terrace, an Italian lake country garden, or a rural mountain view, where each garden is set into a distinct landscape, requiring specific focus in its seating design.
-The perpetual, dynamic reciprocation of green and blue hues, while sky forms a kaleidoscopic backdrop for gardens' transitional foliage silhouettes, transforms outdoor ambience minute by minute.
-When we succeed in recreating this natural sanctuary, our seating hubs sustain continual use – enhancing comfort amid well-defined, versatile landscape designs.
+The perpetual dynamic reciprocation of green and blue hues, where skylines form a kaleidoscopic backdrop for transitory foliage silhouettes, transforms outdoor ambience minute by minute.
+When we succeed in recreating this natural sanctuary, our seating hubs sustain continual use amid well-defined and versatile landscape designs.

 Built-in seating delineates personal, functional hubs, when benches attached to planting beds generate distinct focal points, defined by comfort and intimacy within contemporary garden design settings.
 Soft landscaping infuses this tactile, immersive outdoor experience with delicate textures, while timber imparts warm detail nuances.
 Designing a void below a bench increases legroom ergonomically, where LED lighting emits a mellow glow – articulating greater sense of space.
 We often integrate the sitting orientation into an inspiring vista, a spot filled with sunrays or subtle water feature sounds, alongside soothing, textural foliage interlayers.